 Output as image

-Export vector content as an image.
+Export all content as an image.
 For maps or layouts containing vector layers with a high density of vertices, this can drastically reduce the output file size.
-When using this option, some enhanced features, such as layers and attributes, no longer work.
+Options specific to vector data, such as Layers and attributes, are unavailable when Output as image is checked.

 The compression scheme used to compress image or raster data in the output file.
 Choose from the following: